below/HelloSilicon/README.md

 # HelloSilicon
 An attempt with assembly on the _Machine We Must Not Speak About_.

+## News

+@jrosengarden [asked](https://github.com/below/HelloSilicon/issues/22#issue-687491010) me how to read the command line, and I gladly [answered](https://github.com/below/HelloSilicon/issues/22#issuecomment-682205151) the question.

+Sample code can be found in Chapter 4, `case.s`.

 ## Introduction

 In this repository, I will code along with the book [Programming with 64-Bit ARM Assembly Language](https://www.apress.com/gp/book/9781484258804), adjusting all sample code for a new platform that might be very, very popular soon.
 The original sourcecode can be found [here](https://github.com/Apress/programming-with-64-bit-ARM-assembly-language).